cockroachdb/docs/src/current/cockroachcloud/create-your-cluster.md

 In the **Regions** section, select at least one region.
 Refer to [CockroachDB {{ site.data.products.cloud }} Regions]({% link cockroachcloud/regions.md %}) for the regions where CockroachDB {{ site.data.products.standard }} clusters can be deployed.

-For optimal performance, select the cloud provider region in which you are running your application.
-For example, if your application is deployed in GCP's `us-east1` region, select `us-east1` for your CockroachDB {{ site.data.products.standard }} cluster.
+For optimal performance, select the cloud provider region nearest to the region where you are running your application.
+For example, if your application is deployed in GCP's `us-east1` region, create your cluster on GCP and select `us-east1` for your CockroachDB {{ site.data.products.standard }} cluster.

 A multi-region cluster can survive the loss of a single region.
 For multi-region clusters, CockroachDB will optimize access to data from the primary region.
 Refer to [Planning your cluster](plan-your-cluster.html) for the configuration requirements and recommendations for CockroachDB {{ site.data.products.standard }} clusters.

 {{site.data.alerts.callout_info}}
-You cannot currently remove regions once they have been added.
+You cannot remove regions once they have been added.
 {{site.data.alerts.end}}

 After creating a multi-region cluster deployed on AWS, you can optionally [set up AWS PrivateLink (Limited Access)]({% link cockroachcloud/network-authorization.md %}#aws-privatelink) so that incoming connections to your cluster from applications or services running in your AWS account flow over private AWS network infrastructure rather than the public internet.